deifh1118/HelloWorldKotlinMavenSpring/README.md

 # HelloWorldKotlinMavenSpring

-A repository with a HelloWorld Kotlin application with Maven and Spring Boot.
+A repository with a HelloWorld Kotlin application with Maven and Spring Boot and Spring MVC.

 ## Medium article